The equality act 2010

 Read the Equality and Diversity Draft Final Objectives – March 2016

-We have both an executive lead for equality, Michael Napier: Assistant Director of Corporate Affairs, and a Board member lead, Jason Stamp: Lay Member for Patient and Public Involvement.
+We have both an executive lead for equality, Sue Lee, Associate Director of Communications and Engagement and a Board member lead, Jason Stamp: Lay Member for Patient and Public Involvement.